-Aluminium: A lightweight, recyclable and metallic material
+Aluminium: a lightweight, recyclable and metallic material

 1. Basic properties of aluminium